mangofarmergoose/Algorithmic-Trading-Bot/README.md

 ### Description

 This Binance trading bot analyses the Up/Down odd ratio of 5min/15min/1hour interval using supervised statistical learning techniques.
 Logistic regression is used in this trading bot.
-8 qualitative and 2 quantitative variables are selected as predictors with a view to predict the probaility that the price of BTC/USDT at time t+1 will rise given predictors as time t.
+8 qualitative and 2 quantitative variables are selected as predictors with a view to predict the probaility that whether the price of BTC/USDT at time t+1 will rise given predictors as time t.
 You may check the jupyter notebook for implementation details.
 For details about Logistic regression, click [here](https://en.wikipedia.org/wiki/Logistic_regression).
 Kelly's Criterion is used to select the optimal capital for investment.
 Due to compilance problems, short position is not available.
 BTC/USDT spot trading pair is selected due to Binance's 0% trading fee.
 A 80% correct classification rate is observed.

 ### Trading Logic